songho/songho/README.md

 ![Skull Image](/skull13.png)

-> ### Don't only practise your art, but force your way into its secrets; art deserves that, for it and knowledge can raise man to the Divine.
+> ### *Don't only practise your art, but force your way into its secrets; art deserves that, for it and knowledge can raise man to the Divine*.
 > -- Ludwig van Beethoven

 ***